MiralMohammad/Intelligent-Smoke-Classification-Model-for-Fire-Detection/README.md

 # Intelligent-Smoke-Classification-Model-for-Fire-Detection-Using-IoT-Sensor-Data

-This project builds a machine learning–based smoke classification model that helps fire safety systems decide whether a detected smoke event is likely to be caused by a real fire or by non-fire sources (e.g., cooking, cigarettes, steam).
+This project implements a machine-learning model that classifies smoke events as either fire-related or non-fire (e.g., cooking, cigarettes, steam).
-The goal is to support smarter fire alarms by reducing unnecessary alarm activations.
+I developed this system to support smarter, more reliable fire alarms by minimizing unnecessary alarm activations.

 ---

 ## 🚨 Problem Statement

-Traditional smoke detectors typically trigger an alarm whenever smoke exceeds a fixed threshold, regardless of its source.
-This often leads to false alarms in everyday situations and can reduce user trust in alarm systems.
+Traditional smoke detectors trigger alarms based solely on smoke intensity, which leads to frequent false alarms in everyday situations.
+This reduces user trust and can delay responses to real fire events.

-In this project, we formulate the task as a **binary classification problem**, where the target column is:
+In this project, I treat the task as a **binary classification problem**:

-- `Fire Alarm` = 1 → fire-related smoke
+- `Fire Alarm = 1` → fire-related smoke
-- `Fire Alarm` = 0 → non-fire / nuisance smoke
+- `Fire Alarm = 0` → nuisance / non-fire smoke

-Our primary objective is to **reduce false positives (false alarms)** by training a model that only raises an alarm when a true fire event is likely.
+My primary objective is to **reduce false positives**, ensuring that the system triggers an alarm only when a real fire is likely.

 ---

 ## 🗂 Dataset

 - **Source:** Smoke Detection Dataset (Kaggle – IoT sensor-based)
-- **Samples:** ~60,000 readings collected at 1 Hz
+- **Size:** ~60,000 readings (1 Hz sampling)
-- **Type:** Tabular sensor data
-- **Target column:** `Fire Alarm` (binary)
+- **Target column:** `Fire Alarm`

-Key features include:
-- `Temperature[C]` – Air temperature
-- `Humidity[%]` – Air humidity
-- `TVOC[ppb]` – Total volatile organic compounds
-- `eCO2[ppm]` – CO₂ equivalent
-- `Raw H2`, `Raw Ethanol` – raw gas sensor outputs
-- `Pressure[hPa]` – Air pressure
-- `PM1.0` and related particulate measurements

-The data was collected in multiple environments (indoor/outdoor, wood/gas fires, grills, normal conditions, high humidity, etc.), making it suitable for learning diverse smoke patterns.
+Key features include temperature, humidity, TVOC, eCO₂, raw gas outputs (H₂, Ethanol), air pressure, and particulate matter (PM1.0).
+The dataset covers a variety of indoor and outdoor conditions, including controlled fire scenarios and nuisance smoke environments.

 ---

 ## 🧹 Preprocessing & Handling Imbalance

-1. **Train–test split:**
-   - `train_test_split` with an 80/20 split
+- Stratified 80/20 train–test split
-   - `stratify=y` to preserve the original class distribution

-2. **Class imbalance:**
-   - EDA showed a clear imbalance in `Fire Alarm`
-   - Majority class ≈ 73.6%, minority ≈ 26.4%
+- Clear imbalance detected (≈ 73.6% class 1, 26.4% class 0)
-   - We experimented with **SMOTE** to oversample the minority class and compared models trained on:
+- Applied **SMOTE** to oversample the minority class and compared results with the original data
-     - original data
-     - SMOTE-balanced data

-3. **Feature scaling:**
-   - `StandardScaler` fitted on the training data
-   - Applied to train, SMOTE-train, and test sets.
+- Scaled all features using **StandardScaler**

 ---

 ## 🤖 Model & Hyperparameter Tuning

-The main model is **AdaBoostClassifier** with a shallow **Decision Tree** as the base estimator.
+I used **AdaBoostClassifier** with a shallow Decision Tree as the base estimator.

-AdaBoost trains multiple weak learners sequentially; each new tree focuses more on samples that were misclassified previously.
-Misclassified instances receive higher weights, and the final prediction is obtained through a weighted combination of all weak learners.
-This adaptive mechanism makes AdaBoost suitable for our sensor data, where fire and non-fire smoke can have overlapping patterns.
+AdaBoost trains weak learners sequentially, giving more weight to previously misclassified samples.
+This makes it effective for datasets where fire and non-fire smoke patterns overlap.

-Hyperparameters were tuned using **RandomizedSearchCV**, optimizing:
+Hyperparameter tuning was performed using **RandomizedSearchCV**, optimizing:

-- `n_estimators`
-- `learning_rate`
-- `estimator__max_depth` (depth of the base decision tree)

-We used **precision** as the scoring metric to directly align with the goal of reducing false positives.

-Best configuration:

 - `n_estimators = 200`
 - `learning_rate = 0.01`
-- `max_depth = 1` (decision stump)
+- `max_depth = 1`

+Precision was used as the scoring metric to directly support the goal of reducing false alarms.

 ---

-## 📊 Results (Original Data, Tuned Model)
+## 📊 Results (Tuned Model – Original Data)

-On the test set (original data):

 - **Accuracy:** 0.9895
 - **Precision:** 1.0000